laijingtao/demap/README.md

 Author: Jingtao Lai (lai@gfz-potsdam.de)

-`DEMAP` is a python package that provides a set of topographic analysis tools for geomorphologists.
+`DEMAP` is a set of python-based topographic analysis tools that help geomorphologists decode information from digital maps.